Note: this is the old guide. If you want the newer version, head over here.

 Getting Started

-Unfortunately, emulating the Nintendo Switch isn’t as simple as downloading the emulator and opening a game file to play it.
-The process involves dumping several files from your Switch system and transfering those files to your PC in order to decrypt the games.
+Unfortunately, emulating Nintendo Switch games isn’t as simple as downloading the emulator and opening a game file to play it.
+The process involves dumping several files from your Switch system (which requires hacking it) and transfering those files to your PC in order to decrypt the games.

 - Some way of getting your Switch into recovery mode (RCM).
-An easy way to do this is by buying this $8 RCM jig from Amazon.
+An easy way to do this is by buying a RCM jig.
 There are other ways, but they are more tricky

 - MicroSD card that’s >= 32 GB in size with an adapter so you can transfer files via your PC